isomerpages/moe-westspringsec/index.md

       announcement_items:
         - title: Direct School Admission (DSA)
           date: 21 April 2026
-          announcement: West Spring Secondary welcomes students with passion and talent in Badminton, Football, Shooting and Choir.
+          announcement: West Spring Secondary School welcomes students with passion and talent in Badminton, Football, Shooting and Choir.
 We value both proven achievement and strong potential.
 If you are motivated and committed to your discipline, we want to hear from you.
           link_text: Application details
           link_url: https://www.westspringsec.moe.edu.sg/links/dsa/
         - title: WSSS Scholarships